List of Soul Reapers in Bleach: Shūhei Hisagi

 Shūhei Hisagi (檜佐木 修兵, Hisagi Shūhei) is the co-lieutenant of Squad Nine, a position he shares with Mashiro, under Captain Kensei.
 Previously, he was the sole lieutenant when Tōsen was captain.
 Hisagi also serves as the editor-in-chief of the Seireitei Bulletin, which Squad Nine is responsible for publishing.

 As a child he is saved by Kensei, who was captain at the time.
 In later years, Hisagi has a "69" tattoo on the left side of his face that matches the one on Kensei's stomach.
 There may also be a connection between his zanpakutō and Kensei's, as they both use kaze (wind).
 During his time as an instructor at the Soul Reaper academy, Hisagi's class is attacked by a Hollow and he receives a distinctive scar across his face while fighting it.
 He is an extremely mature and calm individual, which allowed him to get along well with his captain, Tōsen whom he admired a great deal.
 After Tōsen's defection, Hisagi assumes his duties as an acting replacement.
 Though he swore to help Komamura "open the eyes" of his former captain, in the end Hisagi is forced to attack Tōsen to keep him from killing Komamura.
 Kubo has stated in interviews that he was most surprised by Hisagi's rising popularity among fans, which began long before his backstory and personality were really explored, an abnormality among Bleach characters.
 Hisagi becomes the lead protagonist of the light novel side story Can't Fear Your Own World, which takes place after the Wandenreich's defeat.
 In it, he learns more of the truth behind Tōsen's betrayal and about the antagonist Tsunayashiro.

 Hisagi's zanpakutō is Kazeshini (風死).
 When released with the command "reap" (刈れ, kare), it takes the form of two kusarigama-like weapons, with twin blades that curve in opposite directions, connected by a long chain.
 Hisagi is able to use them as long-distance, retractable projectiles or for a fan-blade attack, but his lingering fears about death and his powers ultimately limit his ability to access its true form.
 With Kensei's help and encouragement, Hisagi acquires his bankai, Fushi no Kōjyō (風死絞縄), which he eventually uses during his fight with Tsunayashiro in the light novel.
 His bankai is an orb of black chains that wrap around the necks of both himself and his opponent, like a noose, and continuously drain and heal their spiritual energy and wounds in tandem, preventing them from killing each other.
 The ability appears to be infinite as Hisagi can survive the complete destruction of his heart and Saketsu, the source of his Shinigami powers.

-He is voiced by Katsuyuki Konishi in the Japanese version of the anime and Steve Staley in the English dub.
+He is voiced by Katsuyuki Konishi in the original Japanese version of the anime and by Yū Kobayashi as a child and Steve Staley in the English dub.